pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Back home, Acanthia became a master forger.
 I signed the approval letter in an imitation of an elderly handwriting.
 I edited my national ID card—these foreigners weren't used to seeing a Greek ID every day, so it didn't need to be perfect.
 I returned to Kaspar with my documents.
 I even took him to the old grandma's flower shop to show him my hometown.
 She was so genuinely happy to thank the foreigner that I felt guilty for my trick.

 And that was how I tricked the great magician Kaspar into taking me in.
 A crew of European travelers touring around European countries—border crossings would be simple.
 Greek law enforcement was looking for Aria Selas, the missing child of Elena and Dimitris Selas.
 How could they possibly know that Aria had transformed into Acanthia Andriades in a magic trick?

+---

+## Chapter VIII - Renegades [Politics]

+"Kaspar's Traveling Illusions" became more like a home since Art joined us.
+She was like a family to me.
+My parents might not have lost their lives if they were half as clever as her.
+Mom would have loved her.
+Dad would haved feared her.
+As the blood of both, I loved her and feared her simultaneously.
+I was the only one that called her Art; everyone else called her Acanthia.
+Nobody saw through her magic tricks the way I did.
+She was just a singer after all.
+Her voice was her magic.
+While I worked as an assistant to Kasper's eingineer, she worked as a backup singer.